SAP-archive/teched2020-DEV269/exercises/ex3_advanced_cli/04_controllers_at_work.md

 # Exercise 3.4 - Gardener's controllers at work

-In this exercise you are going observe how gardener keeps your cluster up and running.
+In this exercise you are going to observe how gardener keeps your cluster up and running.

 ## Prerequisites